-- Use [▲], [▼], [◄], and [▶] to move the boundary to select the scene you want to select. - Pressing [▲] or [▼] while the boundary is at the edge of the screen will scroll to the next screen of BEST SHOT scenes - Sliding the zoom controller towards [] or [] will display text that explains the settings configured by the selected scene.
-Slide the zoom controller towards [] or [] again to return to the scene selection screen (page 100). - To return to "Auto", select Scene 1, which is "\(\subseteq \)" (Auto).
-Pressing [MENU] while the scene selection screen or scene description text is on the monitor screen will cause the boundary to jump directly to "\(\subseteq \subseteq \)" (Auto).
+- Use [▲], [▼], [◄], and [▶] to move the boundary to select the scene you want to select. - Pressing [▲] or [▼] while the boundary is at the edge of the screen will scroll to the next screen of BEST SHOT scenes - Pressing the zoom button will display text that explains the settings configured by the selected scene (page 100).
+Press the zoom button again to return to the scene selection screen.

-Press [SET] to apply the settings of the selected scene and return to the recording screen.

-- The settings of the scene you selected remain in effect until you select a different scene. - To select a different BEST SHOT scene, repeat the above procedure from step 1.
+- Press [SET] to apply the settings of the selected scene and return to the recording screen. - The settings of the scene you selected remain in effect until you select a different scene. - To select a different BEST SHOT scene, repeat the above procedure from step 1.